Hibbing, Minnesota

 Hibbing is a city in Saint Louis County, Minnesota, United States.
 The population was 16,214 at the 2020 census.
-The city was built on mining the rich iron ore of the Mesabi Iron Range and still relies on that industrial activity today.
+The city was built on mining the rich iron ore of the Mesabi Iron Range and still relies on that industry today.
 At the edge of town is the world's largest open-pit iron mine, the Hull–Rust–Mahoning Open Pit Iron Mine.
-It is the hometown of famous singer Bob Dylan and former Governor of Minnesota Rudy Perpich.

-The main routes in Hibbing are U.S. Highway 169, State Highway 37, State Highway 73, Howard Street, and 1st Avenue.
+Hibbing's main routes are U.S. Highway 169, State Highway 37, State Highway 73, Howard Street, and 1st Avenue.
 It is about 59 mi northwest of Duluth, Minnesota.

 History

-The town was founded in 1893 by Frank Hibbing, born in Walsrode, Germany on December 1, 1856, and christened Franz Dietrich von Ahlen.
-His mother died when he was still in infancy and it was her name, Hibbing, which he assumed when he set out to seek his fortune in the New World.
+The town was founded in 1893 by Frank Hibbing, born in Walsrode, Germany, on December 1, 1856, and christened Franz Dietrich von Ahlen.
+His mother died when he was still in infancy and he took her name, Hibbing, when he sought his fortune in the New World.
 He first settled in Beaver Dam, Wisconsin, where he worked on a farm and in a shingle mill.
 Injured in a mill accident, he considered becoming a lawyer, but after deciding he was not familiar enough with the English language to make a legal career possible, he turned to timber cruising.

-In 1887, Hibbing settled in Duluth where he established a real estate business and began explorations on the Vermilion Range.
-In 1892, he headed a party of thirty men at Mountain Iron and cut a road through the wilderness to Section 22, 58–20.
-An expert iron ore prospector, he soon discovered the surface indication which led him to believe in the existence of extensive ore deposits.
+In 1887, Hibbing settled in Duluth, where he established a real estate business and began exploring the Vermilion Range.
+In 1892, he headed a party of 30 men at Mountain Iron and cut a road through the wilderness to Section 22, 58–20.
+An expert iron ore prospector, he soon discovered the surface indication that led him to believe there were extensive ore deposits.

 In July 1893, the townsite of Hibbing was laid out and named in honor of him.
-Feeling personally responsible, he took the deepest pride in its development and, by his generous aid, made its progress possible.
+Feeling personally responsible, he took pride in its development and, by his generous aid, made its progress possible.
 He used his personal means to provide a water plant, electric light plant, the first roads, hotel, sawmill, and bank building.
 For the last ten years of his life, Hibbing made his home in Duluth, where many of his business interests were centered.
-He retained close contact with the community which bore his name, until he died of appendicitis on July 30, 1897, at age forty.
+He retained close contact with the community that bore his name until dying of appendicitis on July 30, 1897, at age 40.

-In 1914, two men, Carl Wickman and Andrew "Bus Andy" Anderson, started a bus line between Hibbing and Alice, Minnesota, which would eventually become Greyhound Lines, the world's largest bus transportation company.
+In 1914, Carl Wickman and Andrew "Bus Andy" Anderson started a bus line between Hibbing and Alice, Minnesota, that eventually became Greyhound Lines, the world's largest bus transportation company.
+The Greyhound Bus Museum is in Hibbing.
+Included in the display of Greyhound buses is the famous Scenicruiser General Motors made exclusively for Greyhound.